EXCLUSIVE-Zambia, bondholders advance $3 bln debt restructuring talks -sources

 The IMF'S executive board will meet on Thursday to complete the first review of the country's $1.3 billion extended fund facility (EFF) programme.
 The country will have access to around $188 million after the review is completed.

-(Reporting by Jorgelina do Rosario in London and Rodrigo Campos in New York; Editing by Karin Strohecker, Lincoln Feast, Conor Humphries and Diane Craft)
+(Reporting by Jorgelina do Rosario in London and Rodrigo Campos in New York; Editing by Karin Strohecker, Lincoln Feast and Conor Humphries)

 ((jorgelina.dorosario@thomsonreuters.com;))